Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/dropdown.md

 ### Custom opener attached to Dropdown

 A Dropdown allows various elements to be used as dropdown menus.
 In this example we use the IconButton to open a Dropown of items to select from.
+A custom dropdown can be implemented by nesting a function which takes in a state parameter and returns your custom opener component inside a Dropdown.

 ```js
 const React = require("react");